Bio1M/Bio1M.github.io/midterm1.md

 title: Midterm 1
 ---

+* Midterm 1 will be held Thu 7 October from 7:00-8:30 PM
+	* For logistical information see [the outline on Avenue]( https://avenue.cllmcmaster.ca/d2l/le/content/412000/viewContent/3274724/View), or [contact the course administrator](mailto:bio1m03@mcmaster.ca)
+* Content will be finalized by Fri 1 October at [lunchtime](lunchtime.html).

 {% comment %}
-* Midterm 1 will be held Wed 9 October at 7 PM
 * The test will cover through S1 of phylogeny (i.e., pp. 1-6 of the phylogeny handouts).
 Complete notes for this section will be posted on Monday.
+{% endcomment %}

 I have posted some [practice materials](practice.html)

-{% endcomment %}
+{% comment %}

 _Versions are the same except for question ordering; you don't need to study other versions._